 Entrance Fees: $6/day adults, 12 and under are free

-The Lost Maples State Park is a great experience year round, but this is one of the most popular Texas parks when the leaves are changing colors in the fall.
+The Lost Maples State Park is a great year-round experience, but this is one of the most popular Texas parks when the leaves change colors in the fall.

-During your time here, you can go fishing, do some bird watching, camp, geocache, or just enjoy a relaxing day out in nature!
+During your stay here, you can go fishing, birdwatch, camp, geocache, or just enjoy a relaxing day in nature!

-Take note that you need to definitely stay on the trails at Lost Maples as the area contains steep terrain.
+Please note that you must stay on the trails at Lost Maples, as the area contains steep terrain.

 Distance: 74 miles